 Another area of concern is urbanization and the delay in land acquisitions, which affects the various development and production activities to be implemented.
-In view of the rapid town planning and urbanization activities in and around Ognaj block area and consequent impossibility to gain access to land, it has become impossible for the Company to undertake any further operations in the block.
+In view of the rapid town planning and urbanization activities in and around Ognaj block area and consequent impossibility to gain access to land as well as high risk to urbanized areas developed around Ognaj block, it had become impossible for the Company to undertake any further operations in the block.
+Therefore, the Company is left with no choice but to abandon the operations and surrender the block.